 How can I apply or get approved to attend Camp Wieser?

 or request one from the Me-One Foundation.
+Some of the infusion centers and social support services at Northern California medical centers will have applications.
 The application covers you and all of the family and support people who will accompany you.
-Completed applications are reviewed by the Camp Director for a variety of criteria.
+Completed applications are reviewed by the Selection Committee for a variety of criteria.
 Once your application has completed the review process, you are notified.

 Do I need to be in treatment currently to attend?

 You will find a mix of cancer patients at Camp Wieser: Campers in active treatment, Campers recently out of treatment, and Campers further out in remission.
+Because Camp Wieser is in such demand, first priority is given to applicants who are currently in treatment.
 Feel free to contact us if you are unsure whether you qualify.
 Fill out a contact form

 or email us at email@example.com